Words: Jonathan Wells

 4. Lotus Esprit S1, The Spy Who Loved Me

-But first, let’s get another Lotus Esprit out of the way.
-Roger Moore’s Bond had a couple of these wedgy sportsters during his time as Bond, and we also love the copper metallic model featured in For Your Eyes Only — ski rack obviously included.
-But there’s no arguing that the white Lotus Esprit S1 is the king of the Esprits, and one of the best Bond cars of all time.
+Roger Moore’s Bond had a couple of these wedgy sportsters during his time, and we also love the copper metallic model featured in For Your Eyes Only – ski rack obviously included.
+But there’s no arguing that the white Lotus Esprit S1 is the king of the Esprits, and one of the finest Bond cars of all time.

 3. Aston Martin V8 Vantage Series III, The Living Daylights

 Oh, you didn’t think Dalton would get anywhere near this list?
-Well, we’re firm believers in the Welshman’s two gritty cracks at the Bond franchise — not to mention his choice in wheels.
-Set to make a reappearance in this year’s No Time To Die, the V8 Vantage initially appeared in The Living Daylights — Aston Martin’s much-heralded return to the franchise.
-And, while the car looks handsome throughout the film, it’s only after Q Branch ‘winterfy’ the wheels that we’re really interested.
+Well, we’re firm believers in the Welshman’s two gritty cracks at the Bond franchise – not to mention his choice of wheels.
+Reappearing as a modified version in No Time To Die, the V8 Vantage debuted in The Living Daylights – Aston Martin’s much-heralded return to the series.
+And, while the car looks handsome throughout, we’re only really interested once the wheels get the Q-Branch ‘winterfy’ treatment.

 2. Mercury Cougar XR7, On Her Majesty’s Secret Service

 That’s right, every Bond gets a look-in on this list (no-one counts Niven, and neither should you).
-You’ve had Connery, Craig, Moore and Dalton — and now comes the turn of George Lazenby.
+You’ve had Connery, Craig, Moore and Dalton – and now comes the turn of George Lazenby.
 Or his wife, anyway.
-This Mercury Cougar XR7, in bright red, was driven by Dame Diana Rigg’s Countess Tracy di Vincenzo in the 1969 film — and set a high bar for every Bond car to come.
+This Mercury Cougar XR7, in rich red, was driven by Dame Diana Rigg’s Countess Tracy di Vincenzo in the 1969 film, and it set a high bar for every Bond car to come.

 Prepared by Carroll Shelby, the car overshadows Bond’s Aston Martin DBS from the moment it appears on the Portuguese coast to the sequence in which it is used to escape Blofeld’s henchmen in Switzerland.
-It’s here where the red really pops against the snow and, although the film left a little to be desired, the car gave us one of the best snowy high-speed chases in the whole franchise.
+It’s here where the red really pops against the snow, and though the film left a little to be desired, the car gave us one of the best snowy high-speed chases in the whole franchise.

 1. Aston Martin DB5, Goldfinger

-Nobody does it better — so how could it not be the Aston Martin DB5 in the top spot?
+Nobody does it better – so how could it not be the Aston Martin DB5 in the top spot?
 We know, we know.
-It’s cool these days to bash the grand tourer a bit, and dedicate your dinner party chat to why it wasn’t actually the best car in the franchise.
+It’s cool these days to bash the grand tourer a bit and dedicate your dinner party chat to why it wasn’t actually the best car in the franchise.
 But it was, wasn’t it?
-So much so that, when No Time To Die hits cinemas this year, it will have starred in eight James Bond films.
+So much so that it has starred in eight James Bond films.
 Eight!
-That even overtakes Roger Moore’s tally — and he was nudging 60 by the time he handed over his Walther PPK.
+That even overtakes Roger Moore’s tally, and he was nudging 60 by the time he handed over his Walther PPK.

 The DB5, on the other hand, hasn’t aged a day.
-With a straight-six, four-litre engine, the car is almost as spectacular off-screen as it is on — but Q-branch’s special tweaks really clinch it the top spot.
+With a straight-six, 4L engine, the car is almost as spectacular off-screen as it is on – but Q-Branch’s special tweaks really help it clinch the top spot.
 Smoke screens!
 Oil slicks!
 Machine guns!
 Bullet shields!
-And all of these handy henchman-evading tricks and tools while still looking so gorgeous?
+And all of these handy henchmen-evading tricks and tools while still looking so gorgeous?
 The other cars didn’t stand a chance…

 Become a Gentleman’s Journal Member?